arow-oss/goat-guardian/README.md

   figure out exactly how login-with operates.
 If you find the documentation for Goat Guardian lacking in any regard, please open an issue or send a PR.

-- login-with can't be used programmatically in Haskell, Python, Ruby, Java, etc.

 ### oauth2_proxy

 [oauth2_proxy](https://github.com/bitly/oauth2_proxy) is very similar to Goat